 All five issues have been collected into one volume.
 You can go to Amazon and order a copy in PRINT, or get the DIGITAL VERSION and read it within minutes on your Kindle, iPad, other tablet or PC.
 The individual issues are also available on Comixology.

 I’d also be remiss if I didn’t mention Watson And Holmes #6

-This is another single-issue story, by the fill-in creative team of writer Brandon Easton (of Shadowlaw and The Joshua Run) and artist N. Steven Harris.
-They tell the story of the murdered wife of a local politician, whom Watson happens to hold in very high regard and is therefor reluctant to investigate, while Holmes is strictly about following the clues wherever they may take him.
+This is another single-issue story, by the fill-in creative team of writer Brandon Easton and artist N. Steven Harris.
+They tell the story of the murdered wife of a local politician, whom Watson happens to hold in very high regard and is therefore reluctant to investigate, while Holmes is strictly about following the clues wherever they may take him.
 And when Watson and Holmes discover that the politician and his wife had ties to a secret prostitution ring, things get complicated.
 One review I read of this story compares it to an episode of Law & Order: SVU, which is an apt comparison.
 There’s a couple of twists and turns that make this story really stand out, all wonderfully illustrated by Harris.
-In fact this issue just recently won a series of 2014 Glyph Awards, for Writer of The Year, Story if The Year, and Artist of The Year, all of which are very well-deserved, in my opinion.
-If you’re not sure about making the investment on buying the collected volume just yet, I’d recommend getting this issue first.
-It’s only $1.99 and is great entry to the series so if you like it (& I’m sure you will), you’ll most likely enjoy the first arc too.
-I highly recommend this series, and would love to see it continue.
+In fact this issue just recently won a series of 2014 Glyph Awards, for Writer of The Year, Story of The Year, and Artist of The Year, all of which are very well-deserved, in my opinion.
+If you’re not sure about making the investment in buying the collected volume just yet, I’d recommend getting this issue first.
+It’s only $1.99 and is a great entry to the series so if you like it (& I’m sure you will), you’ll most likely enjoy the first arc too.
+I highly recommend this series and would love to see it continue.